To submit an article online, and to check the status of your submission, you need to have an account with Journal of Interactive Media in Education

 Don't have an account?
 Register Here.Start Submission

-NOTE: JIME is currently focusing on a number of Special Collections for the 2020 volume but editors will consider general submissions again from 15 September 2020.
+NOTE: JIME is currently focusing on a number of Special Collections – see calls for papers on the site.
+The journal is therefore currently closed to general submissions.

 Submissions should be made electronically through this website.
 Once submitted, the author can track the submission and communicate with the editors via the online journal management system.